Zibo Shandong, China Travel Guide

 Both airports are modern, offering duty-free shops, restaurants, currency exchange, ATMs, and VIP lounges.

-Border crossing information is not applicable for Zibo, an inland city.
+Border crossing information is not valid for Zibo, an inland city.
 All foreign arrivals occur via air or coastal ports.
 Zibo is not on a major navigable river for passenger transport, and ferry services are not relevant.

 Airport and train station facilities are well-equipped to manage departing travelers efficiently.